markcarcillar/Todo-jQuery-App/README.md

 ## Here are the things that you can do here:
   1. **Add todo** - Add that through input.
 You can also submit a todo by hitting enter on your keyboard.
 There are rules for creating todos, first is it should not be empty and last is it should not be repeated.
-  2. **Clear all todos** - You can do this by hitting the Del (Delete) on keyboard or click the Clear All Todos button.
+  2. **Clear all todos** - You can do this by hitting the Del (Delete) on your keyboard or click the Clear All Todos button.

 ## With and Without Todo
   ##### With